-A successful co-creation process demands active and inclusive involvement of all project partners from the early stages of the project, something that is key to success, as is maintaining a 'continuum of participation' (with changing intensity and types of participation).
+A successful co-creation process demands active and inclusive involvement of all project partners from the early stages of the project, as well as maintaining a 'continuum of participation' (with changing intensity and types of participation).
 Iterative learning and reflexivity form an integral part of the experimentation process and the consolidation of outputs.
 Effective learning environments should be created to let the involved partners create and test new processes, while a continuous feedback cycle of evaluating results and adjusting actions and activities, helps to improve results.

-- Does my organisation ensure that day-to-day activities at work and steps taken within the project support inclusiveness of all voices, partners and involved stakeholders? - Is my organisation updating constantly relevant actions that will ensure the inclusiveness of all partners in our activities?
+- Do I ensure that day-to-day activities at work (and online) and steps taken within the project support inclusiveness of all voices, partners and involved stakeholders? - Is my organisation updating constantly relevant actions that will ensure the inclusiveness of all partners in our activities?